Benedict-Ik/Smartherd-flutter-tutorial/README.md

-# Widgets branch
+# Image-assets branch

-Here we continue the tutorial by introducing basic widgets
+This tutorial aims to explain how you can successfully add image assets to your project

-We explain the following widgets:
+We explain the following:

-* Row and Column
-* Expanded widget
-* Home
-* Center
-* Text
-* Width and Height
-* Scafford and AppBar
-* Raised Button vs Elevated Button
-* Alert Dialog
-* Box Constraints
+* How to use Images in your app
+* How to load image from Assets
+> - Assets are the resources that you add locally in your app
-* Container
+*
-* Image
+*
-* Size, Margin, and Padding
+*
-* ListView
+*
-* Floating Action Button (FAB)
+*